pyne/pyne/docs/source/usersguide/enrichment.rst

 * :math:`M` (``M``) - number of stripping stages: initial guess [10.0].

-For two component mixtures, i.e. those with only two nuclides in the feed material, enrichment is well defined and the optimal cascade setup may be solved for trivially.
+For two component mixtures, i.e. those with only two nuclides in the feed material, the mass balance and flow rate equations are well defined and the optimal enrichment cascade setup may be solved for trivially.
 However, for more than two components, the cascade cannot be determined from the target enrichments alone (``x_feed_j``, ``x_prod_j``, ``x_tail_j``).
 Because the mass balance equations themselves are under-determined extra constraints must be